Is eternal security a "license" to sin?

 Question: "Is eternal security a "license" to sin?"

 The Bible is clear that salvation is by grace alone, through faith alone, in Jesus Christ alone (John 3:16; Ephesians 2:8-9; John 14:6).
 The moment a person truly believes in Jesus Christ, he or she is saved and secure in that salvation.
-Salvation is not gained by faith, but then maintained by works.
+It is unbiblical to say that salvation is received by faith, but then has to be maintained by works.
 The apostle Paul addresses this issue in Galatians 3:3 when he asks, "Are you so foolish?
 After beginning with the Spirit, are you now trying to attain your goal by human effort?"
 If we are saved by faith, our salvation is also maintained and secured by faith.
 We cannot earn our own salvation.
 Therefore, neither can we earn the maintenance of our salvation.
 It is God who maintains our salvation (Jude 24).
 It is God's hand that holds us firmly in His grasp (John 10:28-29).
 It is God's love that nothing can separate us from (Romans 8:38-39).

 Does this mean that a Christian can live any way he wants to and still be saved?
 This is essentially a hypothetical question, because the Bible makes it clear that a true Christian will not live "any way he wants to."
 Christians are new creations (2 Corinthians 5:17).
 Christians demonstrate the fruit of the Spirit (Galatians 5:22-23), not the acts of the flesh (Galatians 5:19-21).
 First John 3:6-9 clearly states that a true Christian will not live in continual sin.
 In response to the accusation that grace promotes sin, the apostle Paul declared, "What shall we say, then?
 Shall we go on sinning so that grace may increase?
 By no means!
 We died to sin; how can we live in it any longer?"
 (Romans 6:1-2).